Online tutoring: Web 2.0

 Web 2.0 encompasses the use of the web in increasingly interactive ways, with social networking and user-generated content being two critical benefits.
 Social networks can be used to connect tutors and students, and can allow students to help each other on a peer-to-peer basis.
 User-generated content can be created by and used by both tutors and students.

 Online tutors may use Web 2.0 applications to render their online tutoring more flexible and current.
 For example, podcasts provide the advantage of the human voice, ease of use and mobile access to instruction (Salmon and Edisiringha 2008), and blogs may provide access to newly developed topics that can spur debate.
 Some online tutoring sites incorporated such tools into their interfaces even before Web 2.0 phenomena were widely discussed.

+Platform Perspectives

+Several online tutoring platforms provide their own analysis on trends and benefits in the sector.
+According to Preply, online tutoring allows for personalized pacing, global access to tutors, and greater scheduling flexibility.
+Wyzant highlights that demand for STEM subjects - particularly math, computer science, and physics - has risen significantly in online sessions.
+Wiingy compares online and in-person tutoring, noting that online formats offer more convenience, time savings, and access to diverse teaching styles.

 Multi-user virtual environments

 Research is just beginning on the use of multi-user virtual environments (e.g. Second Life) and the role of avatars as Second Life tutors and learners.